 Seattle History

-seattlebyairSeattle, which is in the Puget Sound, lies on a narrow strip of land between the salt water of the sound and the fresh waters of Lake Washington.
+seattlebyairSeattle, a city in the Puget Sound, lies on a narrow strip of land between the salt water of the sound and the fresh waters of Lake Washington.

 Seattle by Air